AntiLibrary5/nicools-kitchen/_posts/2025-08-31-purple-cabbage-pasta.md

 tags: [Vegetarian]
 ---

 If you know me well (dw I don't even know me well), you'll know that I love to match my outfits with my food.
 That day I decided to wear a purple sweater for work, so obviously I had to match it with a purple pasta.
-The next day a threw my sweater.
+The next day I threw my sweater.

 ## Ingredients